-Also, as disclosed in Note 39 to the separate financial statements, management did not produce the information about the fair value of these assets and other financial instruments concentrated in Lebanon and these separate financial statements consequently do not include the fair value disclosures required by IFRS 13 - Fair Value Measurement.
+Also, as disclosed in Note 38, management did not produce the information about the fair value of these assets and other financial instruments concentrated in Lebanon and these separate financial statements consequently do not include the fair value disclosures required by IFRS 13 - Fair Value Measurement.

-Had such adjustments and disclosures been determined and made, many elements and related disclosures in the accompanying separate financial statements for the years ended 31 December 2023 and 31 December 2022 would have been materially different.
+Had such adjustments and disclosures been determined and made, many elements and related disclosures in the accompanying separate financial statements for the years ended 31 December 2024 and 31 December 2023 would have been materially different.
 The effects of the resolution of these uncertainties on the separate financial statements and disclosures have not been determined.
-Our opinion for the year ended 31 December 2022 was modified for same reasons explained above.
+Our opinion for the year ended 31 December 2023 was modified for same reasons explained above.

-- 4. As at 31 December 2023, the Bank holds funds in entities operating in Lebanon amounting to LL 331 billion held at fair value through profit and loss.
-The fair value of these assets is measured based on unobservable data holding a high level of uncertainty due to lack of reliable market evidence considering the uncertainties described in Note 1.
-As such, it is not possible to determine the effects that the economic crisis described in Note 1 would have had on the carrying amounts of these assets.
-Consequently, we were unable to determine whether any adjustments should have been recorded on these amounts. - 5.
-As at 31 December 2023, provision for retirement benefits obligation of employees in Lebanon is carried in the separate statement of financial position at LL 985 billion (2022: LL 233 billion).
-The Bank did not estimate the provision for retirement benefits obligations in accordance with IAS 19 Employee Benefits.
-Consequently, we were unable to determine whether any adjustments to these amounts, and related income statements accounts were necessary.
-Our opinion for the year ended 31 December 2022 was modified for the same reasons.
+In addition, the Bank holds equity instruments and funds in entities operating in Lebanon amounting to LL 8,901 billion and LL 1,480 billion respectively as at 31 December 2024, held at fair value through profit or loss (2023: LL 163 billion and LL 331 billion respectively).
+The fair value of these instruments is measured based on a mix of observable and unobservable data holding a high level of uncertainty due to lack of reliable market evidence in light of the uncertainties described in Note 1.
+As such, it is not possible to determine the future effects that the economic crisis described in Note 1 would have on the carrying amounts of these assets.
+Consequently, we were unable to determine whether any adjustments should have been recorded on these amounts.
+Our opinion for the year ended 31 December 2023 was modified for same reasons.